• About Us

 Free Shoe Repair

-When Audrey’s Bangkok faux Diesel sandals started to tear at the front buckle, it was obvious that their repair would be more than her sewing kit could handle.
+When my Bangkok faux Diesel sandals started to tear at the front buckle, it was obvious that their repair would be more than her sewing kit could handle.
 The shoes were only two months old.
-Having paid only $6 for the pair, Audrey could hardly begrudge them.
+Having paid only $6 for the pair, I could hardly begrudge them.
 Her previous pair of Diesel-like sandals had lasted a whopping nine months.
-She wanted to get her money’s worth this time too.
+She wanted to get her money's worth this time too.

 It was time to call in the pros.

-Election Season in Penang We poked our heads into a dark, narrow shop along Chulia Street in Penang’s Chinatown district.
+We poked our heads into a dark, narrow shop along Chulia Street in Penang’s Chinatown district.
 Bags and other custom-made leather bits hung from the walls and ceilings.
-We didn’t see any shoes, but there were enough tools, sewing machines and coffee jars filled with bits and bobs, zippers and hooks, that it appeared hopeful.
+We didn't see any shoes, but there were enough tools, sewing machines and coffee jars filled with bits and bobs, zippers and hooks, that it appeared hopeful.

 The man at the front counter barked at us that it was not a shoe repair place and shooed us away.
-As Audrey appealed to him for a shoe repair shop recommendation, an older Chinese man seated at back motioned us to his work bench.
+As I appealed to him for a shoe repair shop recommendation, an older Chinese man seated at back motioned us to his work bench.

 Through his bifocals he inspected the shoe and its dislocated strap and went to work immediately: a little industrial strength glue here, a little there – all secured to the sole with heavy-duty thread.
 Within minutes, the shoe was as good as new – or, at least “$6 on the streets of Bangkok” new.

-Audrey asked him how much she owed.
+I asked him how much she owed.
 He paused, looked at us, and then said “no charge.”
 We thanked him profusely and left the shop on a humanity high.

 It wasn’t the money we saved that mattered.
 That would have amounted to a couple of dollars, at most.
 The shoe repair guy could have easily tried to overcharge us.
 Instead, he gave us something: a simple story about the better side of human interaction on the travel trail.